 Cheapest For Women and Men

-Ladies, you definitely luck out on car insurance premiums in Kansas–you’ll pay 19% less than men.
+Ladies, you definitely luck out on car insurance premiums in Kansas.
+You’ll pay 19% less on average than men.
 This may be because women are seen as lower risk customers.
+A clean driving record also factors into this.
 Our research shows that Travelers is the most affordable regardless of sex.
 Progressive is the second cheapest option for women, but isn’t in the top three for male drivers.
-Here are the companies with the cheapest to most expensive premiums for female and male drivers:
+For comparative purposes, here are the companies with the cheapest to most expensive premiums for female and male drivers:

 |American Family||$985.65||State Auto Mutual||$1,140.77|